Benefits of Software Asset Management include:

 Software Tracking Difficulties The virtual nature of software presents unique challenges in tracking:

-- Complex Software Landscapes: In large organizations, the diverse range of software can make tracking a complex task, often leading to discrepancies in software inventory.
+- Complex Software Landscapes: The diverse range of software in large organizations can make tracking a complex task, often leading to discrepancies in software inventory.

 - Evolving Software Needs: As business needs evolve, inventory updating can be daunting, often leading to software over-provisioning or under-utilization.